 We've seen how words can hurt, destroy, and undermine ā€” especially online.
 That kind of behavior is not welcome here.
 If you engage in it, I'll remove it and block you from the community.

-I may make mistakes in judgment about what violates our guidelines, and am willing to discuss it offline.
-My goal here is to build a community and all I have is my sense for what feels right.
+I may make mistakes in judgment about what violates our guidelines, and I am willing to discuss it offline.
+My goal here is to build a community, and all I have is my sense of what feels right.
 Kindly respect that. Ā

 Once you join

 Iā€™ll send you a welcome email with background about what we do and how we do it.
-This often gets filtered by email systems into Updates (Gmail) or something like that.
+Email systems often filter this into Updates (Gmail) or something like that.
 You might need to search on ā€œWelcomeā€ and ā€œProjectkinā€ to find it.

-• I always invite new subscribers to pop over to our exclusive member Chat section and introduce themselves.
+• I always invite new subscribers to our exclusive member Chat section and introduce themselves.
 Itā€™s a great way to get to know the community.

-• Since Substack is new to many of our members and most of the Support section is written for folks planning to write their own Substacks, Iā€™ve pulled together a section just for Substack + Family History.
+• Since many of our members are new to Substack, and most of the Support section is written for folks planning to write their own Substacks, Iā€™ve pulled together a section just for Substack + Family History.
 Youā€™ll find background on using this stack, plus a recording of a tour we did for members.

 Our Special Events Each Month